AhmedTheMagnificent/CS-370-Artificial-Intelligence/README.md

 - scikit-learn
 - pickle

-**References:**
+## References

 - [ASL Alphabet Dataset on Kaggle](https://www.kaggle.com/code/alfathterry/american-sign-language-real-time-detection)
 - MediaPipe Library Documentation
 - scikit-learn Documentation

-**Note:**
-Adjust file paths, directory structures, and dependencies as required based on your local environment and setup.
+**Note:** Adjust file paths, directory structures, and dependencies as required based on your local environment and setup.
 Ensure all necessary libraries are installed and configured correctly to run the scripts smoothly.